HELL YEAH (or no)!

 Summary

-‘Can I teach in Vietnam without a degree?’ is a common question prospective TESOL students ask AVSE-TESOL staff.
-It’s a tricky question to answer.
-Why?
-People do teach in Vietnam without a degree in sizable numbers, so it’s incorrect to say that it’s not possible.
-People shouldn’t teach in Vietnam without a degree because the law is pretty straightforward.
+Is it possible to teach in Vietnam without a degree?
+People do in sizable numbers, but they shouldn’t.
+It’s not allowed – the law is pretty straightforward.
 The cornerstone of this discussion is eligibility (or otherwise) for a Work Permit.
 If you hold a Bachelor’s degree (or higher), quality teaching certification, a clear background check, CI (or higher) certification if you’re a non-native English speaker and you’re healthy, you’ve got every reason to think the Work Permit process in Vietnam will be ‘plain-sailing’.
 If, you’re unable to tick all the boxes for some reason, you’ll be relying on a ‘helping hand’ from one of those ‘string-pullers’ that I mentioned earlier.